SumoLogic/sumologic-documentation/docs/manage/data-forwarding/data-forwarding-to-s3.md

 ## Prerequisites

 * An administrator role on the Partition where you want to set up forwarding.
-* Follow the instructions on [Grant Access to an AWS Product] (../../03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/Grant-Access-to-an-AWS-Product.md) to grant Sumo permission to send data to the destination S3 bucket.
+* Follow the instructions on [Grant Access to an AWS Product](../../send-data/sources/sources-hosted-collectors/amazon-web-services/grant-access-aws-product.md) to grant Sumo permission to send data to the destination S3 bucket.
 * A Partition or Scheduled View to push to AWS S3.

 ## Forwarding interval